 - ABA Section of Public Contract Law, Bid Protest Committee

 - Recipient of the Angela A. Holland Memorial Award (2018), presented annually to a Washington, D.C./Virginia-area Reed Smith associate who exhibits overall exemplary performance, consisting of commitment to pro bono legal work, participation in firm and non-firm community service activities, quality of all-around legal skills, dedication to clients, and overall firm/office good citizenship.

-- 2016 - 2018 Washington DC Super Lawyers Rising Stars – Government Contracts list.
+- Selected to the Washington, D.C., Super Lawyers Rising Stars list for Government Contracts, 2016-2019.
 The Rising Stars list is issued by Thomson Reuters.
 A description of the selection methodology can be found at superlawyers.com.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.